NVIDIA/aistore/docs/python_sdk.md

 - `timeout` _str_ - [optional, default="5m"] Timeout of the ETL job (e.g. 5m for 5 minutes)
 - `chunk_size` _int_ - Chunk size in bytes if transform function in streaming data.
   (whole object is read by default)
-- `transform_url` _optional, bool_ - If True, the runtime will provide the transform function with the URL to the object on the target rather than the raw bytes read from the object
+- `arg_type` _optional, str_ - The type of argument the runtime will provide the transform function.
+  The default value of "" will provide the raw bytes read from the object.
+  When used with hpull communication_type, setting this to "url" will provide the URL of the object.

 **Returns**: